hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-Memory-Stack/AUTOSAR-Module-NvM.md

 		* the block is configured as `NvMResistantToChangedSw = False`, and,
 		* the block is configured with either `NvMInitBlockCallback` or `NvMRomBlockDataAddress`,
 		* then, the RAM block is restored to its default value (from ROM), its status is set to `NVM_REQ_RESTORED_DEFAULTS`.
-	* In case of configuration ID mismatch, at last, the RAM block of the reserved NVRAM block is updated with the compiled configuration ID, and the NVRAM block is marked as `VALID-CHANGED`, to be written during the next `NvM_WriteAll`.
+	* At last, if the status of the reserved NVRAM block is not set to `NVM_REQ_OK`, the RAM block of the reserved NVRAM block is updated with the compiled configuration ID, and the NVRAM block is marked as `VALID-CHANGED`, to be written during the next `NvM_WriteAll`.

 * `NvM_ReadAll`, when processing NVRAM blocks with ID `> 1` (in all other cases):
 	* If *MemIf* reports `MEMIF_BLOCK_INVALID`, the NVRAM block status is set to `NVM_REQ_NV_INVALIDATED`.